microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/contactfolder-post-contacts.md

 ---
 title: "Create contact"
-description: "Add a contact to the root Contacts folder or to the `contacts` endpoint of another contact folder."
+description: "Add a contact to the root Contacts folder or to the `contacts` endpoint of another contact folder."author: "angelgolfer-ms"
 ---

 # Create contact